remix-run/remix/docs/guides/data-writes.md

 - Now that there was a stateful page with React, we added loading indicators and animation for the validation errors by simply asking Remix for the state of the transition.

 From your components perspective, all that happend was the `useTransition` hook caused a state update when the form was submitted, and then another state update when the data came back.
 Of course, a lot more happened inside of Remix, but as far as your component is concerned, that's it.
-Just a couple state updates.
+A couple state updates.
 This makes it really easy to dress up any user flow.

 ## See also